cressie176/mcp-server/README.md

 }
 ```

-Add this to your Claude Desktop configuration:
+Add this to your Claude configuration:

 ```json
 {